CrazyFlasher/domwires-as3/README.md

 Read about it in [core](core) section.

 ###How to use?
-Framework consist of 2 main parts: core and [extensions](extensions).
+Framework consists of 2 main parts: core and [extensions](extensions).
 Each of them has its own build configuration.
 You can build only those modules, that you need.
 For example, if your project doesn't use [Starling](https://github.com/Gamua/Starling-Framework), there is no need to build [starlingApp]
 (extensions/starlingApp) and connect it to your project.